-The city of Arlington, Texas, is in between Dallas and Fort Worth going in a straight line from east to west.
+The city of Arlington, Texas, is between Dallas and Fort Worth , going straight from east to west.
 It is a little closer to Fort Worth, but no more than 20 miles from downtown Dallas.
 Dallas, at 1.2 million, and Fort Worth, at just under 800,000, are much larger, but Arlington, at about 380,000, holds its own.
-Given that Arlington is the home to the Dallas Cowboys, the Texas Rangers and Six Flags over Texas, there are a lot more Fort Worth and Dallas folks heading toward Arlington than the other way around.
+Arlington is the home to the Dallas Cowboys, the Texas Rangers, and Six Flags over Texas, there are a lot more Fort Worth and Dallas folks heading toward Arlington than the other way around.

 Take THAT behemoth cities! 🙂